Pacific Lutheran University

 Key Highlights

-- ✦Founded in 1890 by Norwegian Lutheran immigrants, emphasizing a rich heritage of service and community.
+- ✦Founded in 1890 by Norwegian Lutheran immigrants, with a strong emphasis on service and community.

-- ✦Serves approximately 2,754 students on its picturesque 156-acre woodland campus in Parkland, Washington.
+- ✦A private university located on a picturesque 156-acre woodland campus in Parkland, Washington.

-- ✦Supported by an endowment of approximately $123.1 million.
+- ✦Supported by an endowment of US$123.1 million, ensuring resources for student success.

 Timeline